Panda88CO/udi-NetatmoWeather/README.md

 The settings for this node are:

 #### Short Poll
-   * Query Weather Station status.
-The default is 10 minutes as the server only updates every 10 minutes.
+   * Query Weather Station instantaneous data.
+The default is 5 minutes as the server only updates every 10 minutes.
 #### Long Poll
-   * Not used

-#### Username
-   * Your Netatmo account username

-#### Password
-   * Your Netatmo account password
+   * Query Weather Station all data.
+Netatmo data is updated every 15 min or so.
+The default is 30 minutes.

 #### Client ID
    * Your Netatmo App Client ID